Margaret "Ma" Murray

-A Kansas farm girl made good and known for her spicy wit, backcountry wisdom, and down-to-earth style, "Ma" was co-founder and editor (with her husband George) of the Bridge River-Lillooet News, the Alaska Highway News and other publications.
-Her editorials were famously signed off with the catchphrase "And that's fer damshur!".
+She was co-founder and editor (with her husband George) of the Bridge River-Lillooet News, the Alaska Highway News and other publications.
+Her editorials were famously signed off with the catchphrase "And that's fer damshur!"

 Early years

 Born Margaret Theresa Lally in Kansas City, Missouri to Irish immigrants, Margaret was raised on rural Kansas farmland in the United States, largely in poverty.
-She was the 7th of nine children.
+She was the seventh of nine children.
 She left school at 13.
 At 17, she spent a year in Fremont, Nebraska, studying to be a typist, bookkeeper, filing clerk, shorthand writer, and business administrator.
 She worked for a period in the shipping department at the Shipley Saddlery Company in Kansas City.

 She came to Vancouver, British Columbia en route to Calgary, Alberta, where she hoped to find herself a cowboy to wed (she and her sister, Bess, had corresponded with cowboys who had written in response to the notes they had tucked into the most expensive saddles being shipped north).

 "Ye Ed" and her publisher-husband

-In Vancouver, she found work as a secretary and bookkeeper for The Chanook, which was published by George Murray.
-Soon after she married him, in spite of their religious differences (she was an ardent Catholic—and madly in love with George—her entire life).
+She arrived in Vancouver in 1912 and found work as a secretary and bookkeeper for The Chanook, which was published by George Murray.
+She married him the following year.
+This was in spite of their religious differences (she was an ardent Catholic - and madly in love with George - her entire life).
 She won continent-wide fame for some of her columns - either because she had a point, or because they were downright funny, and often coarse - or at least matter-of-fact.
 The Murrays also launched various lesser known publications including Country Life In British Columbia, a popular magazine for rural women, and The Chinook, which was George's first venture upon his coming to BC from Ottawa, where he had worked as junior columnist for the Ottawa Citizen and apprenticed in politics under Sir Wilfrid Laurier.

 Politics

 Both had a high profile in provincial politics.
 George, already a bright, articulate and somewhat visionary star in the BC Liberal Party, was a popular MLA from his arrival in Lillooet until his electoral demise in 1941.
 Both Murrays had taken a strong stand in print in favour of the miners striking in the Bridge River, and alienated not only prime advertisers but also some of George's political backers; and by the time of the election most of the striking men had gone away to war; merchants without them as customers were also unwilling to support the Murrays.
-George was squeezed out of office in 1945 in a narrow race with his old rival Ernest Crawford Carson, of the pioneer-stock Pavilion Carsons of the famous Diamond S. Faced with a disappeared revenue stream for their paper and George without a seat in the House - it was time to leave town, and the Murrays, always indefatigable, knew where they wanted to go, and off they went.
+George was squeezed out of office in 1945 in a narrow race with his old rival Ernest Crawford Carson.
+Faced with a disappeared revenue stream for their paper and George without a seat in the House, they took the decision to move to Alaska.